-We are developing EGP-437 for the treatment of various inflammatory conditions of the eye, including uveitis, a debilitating form of intraocular inflammation of the anterior portion of the uvea, such as the iris and/or ciliary body and macular edema, an abnormal thickening of the macula associated with the accumulation of excess fluids in the retina.
+We are developing EGP-437 for the treatment of various inflammatory conditions of the eye, including uveitis, a debilitating form of intraocular inflammation of the anterior portion of the uvea, such as the iris and/or ciliary body and macular edema, an abnormal thickening of the macula associated with the accumulation of excess fluids in the extracellular space of the neurosensory retina.

 The EyeGate® II Delivery System has the potential to offer a non-invasive method of drug delivery as an alternative to the current delivery modalities used for treating ocular diseases, such as eye drops and ocular injections.
 In-office preparation is simple and efficient and can be completed by nursing or other office staff.
 Utilizing the EyeGate® II Delivery System, we have demonstrated in vivo (preclinical) the ability to deliver EGP-437 to the back-of-the-eye.

-Program Indication Current Status Use of Proceeds Milestones Macular Edema Initiate and complete back-of-the-eye dose curve trial Initiate and complete Phase 2 proof of concept trial for macular edema EGP-437 Anterior Uveitis Phase 1-2 dose ranging trial completed First non-inferiority trial completed 201 107 Dry Eye Two trials completed (Phase 2 & Phase 3) (Stress Environment - placebo controlled) No further trials are anticipated with use of proceeds Cataract Surgery Phase 2 proof of concept trial completed (prophylactic - placebo controlled)
+Program Indication Current Status Contemplated Near Term Milestones Macular Edema • Initiate and complete Phase 2 proof of concept trial for macular edema EGP-437 Anterior Uveitis • Phase 1-2 dose ranging trial completed • First non-inferiority trial completed Dry Eye • Two trials completed (Phase 2 & Phase 3) (Stress Environment - placebo controlled) No further trials are anticipated prior to raising additional funds Cataract Surgery Phase 2 proof of concept trial completed (prophylactic - placebo controlled)